MatildaJu/finish-hw2/README.md

 - Using Ruby on Rails v5.1.4 with Ruby v2.3.1
 - Glitch instances only have 128mb of disk space so it will be unusable to devolop using this environment.
 - Added the `.gemrc` file to avoid installing documentation to use as less disk space as possible.
-- Includes an axample of a `glitch.json` file allowing the application to run with the default Glitch configuration.
+- Includes an axample of a `glitch.json` file allowing the application to run with the default Glitch configuration.# hw2